The Knickerbocker Hotel

-The Knickerbocker Hotel is a hotel at Times Square, on the southeastern corner of Broadway and 42nd Street, in the Midtown Manhattan neighborhood of New York City.
-Built by John Jacob Astor IV, the hostelry was designed in 1901 and opened in 1906.
+The Knickerbocker Hotel is a hotel at Times Square, on the southeastern corner of Broadway and 42nd Street, in the Midtown Manhattan neighborhood of New York City, New York, U.S. Built by John Jacob Astor IV, the hostelry was designed in 1901 and opened in 1906.
 Its location near the Theater District around Times Square was intended to attract not only residential guests but also theater visitors.